chriculture21/RNA-Seq-Analysis/README.md

 The pipeline is divided into:
 * Bash scripts for preprocessing (fastQC and fastp), genome indexing and alignment (HISAT2) and quantification (featureCounts)
 * An R script for exploratory analysis, visualization, and differential gene expression analysis.
-The script also contains
 -----------------------------------------------------------------------------------
 ## Workflow Summary
 1. **Preprocessing**